 On each night of the trip, Angela will lead the team to look for the wonderful Northern Lights if the weather is permitted and will provide free photos as souvenirs.

 Tundra buggy Adventure

 Tundra Buggy Day Tours include expert interpretation in the Churchill Wildlife Management Area about the wildlife and the magnificent ecosystems surrounding the subarctic environment of Churchill.
 You will have the opportunity to explore the open tundra while your driver discusses the effects of tides, currents and ice formation on the polar bears.
 Our interpretive Tundra Buggy Drivers are experienced tour leaders and passionate adventurers who are are skilled at positioning the Tundra Buggy for optimal photography opportunities and wildlife viewing.
 Wildlife you spot may include polar bears, arctic hare, arctic and red fox, gyrfalcon, ptarmigan and much more.

 Eyes to Eyes In Ground Level

-The Adventure tour is led by Angela Mak – Group members travelling in a 2018 Ford king ranch 4×4 will have plenty of outdoor exploration time, greatly increasing the chances of catching various rare wild animals such as polar bears, arctic snow foxes, hares, and snowy owls. lunch at Northern study centre or skip the lunchtime shooting more photos on the road trip
+The Adventure tour is led by Angela Mak – Group members traveling in a Ford 4×4 passenger van will have plenty of outdoor exploration time, greatly increasing the chances of catching various rare wild animals such as polar bears, arctic snow foxes, hares, and snowy owls. lunch at Northern study centre or skip the lunchtime shooting more photos on the road trip

 1 Mile - Dog sledding experience